ropensci/elastic/cran-comments.md

 -------

-This version includes an important bug fix, and a minor improvement to improve result consistency for a S3 method.
+This version includes new suite of functions for an Elasticsearch feature, a bug fix, more tests, and a documentation improvement.

 Thanks!
 Scott Chamberlain